When a new file is being created or an existing one is opened, the software presents a structure that is characterized by the following elements

 Status bar is located at the very bottom of the Banana Accounting window and contains the following information:

-- row number where the mouse is located
+- row number of the selected cell

 - rows in the table